 The identification and processing of shortage designations benefits communities, statewide, that experience barriers to accessing primary care services.
 Being designated as a Health Professional Shortage Area assists with determining eligibility for a number of federal and state programs designed to recruit and retain providers in underserved areas, including the National Health Service Corps and the Conrad State 30 Program.
 Additionally, Medicare distributes bonus payments to primary care physicians and psychiatrists who practice in designated Health Professional Shortage Areas.
-Health Professional Shortage Area designations may encourage health professionals to continue working in rural areas to ensure equitable access to health care to all populations, including individuals who are low income, uninsured and/or Medicaid/Medicare eligible.
+Health Professional Shortage Area designations may encourage health professionals to continue working in rural areas to ensure equitable access to health care for all populations, including individuals who are low income, uninsured and/or Medicaid/Medicare eligible.

-The Medically Underserved Area/Population designation is used as a basis for awarding grants to Federally Qualified Health Centers.
+The Medically Underserved Area/Population designation is the basis for awarding grants to Federally Qualified Health Centers.
 A variety of grants and other federal and state programs with funding opportunities, including the State Loan Repayment Program, use these designations to target resources to areas of need.
-Collecting primary care workforce data will support an analysis of primary care capacity that could lead to shortage designations and strengthen recruitment/retention initiatives including the New Hampshire State Loan Repayment Program.
-Health workforce data will help target finite public resources, inform the expansion of educational programs and employment training programs, and help New Hampshire prepare for, and respond to, emergency situations.
-This work aligns with the Department and legislative objectives because it supports the healthcare workforce programs needed to increase workforce supply and decrease barriers to care for all residents.
+Collecting primary care workforce data supports an analysis of primary care capacity that could lead to shortage designations and strengthen recruitment and retention initiatives including the New Hampshire State Loan Repayment Program.
+Health Professional workforce assists with targeting finite public resources; informing the expansion of educational programs and employment training programs; and assists the State to prepare for, and respond to, emergency situations.
+This work aligns with the Department and legislative objectives as it supports the health care workforce programs needed to increase workforce supply and decrease barriers to care for all residents.